-But that return is only for 21 months, the time left on the loan.
-More importantly, I can take the $563 and invest that amount.
+But that return was only for 21 months, the time that was left on the loan.
+More importantly, it allowed me to invest an additional $563 every month going forward.

-Now, of course, I could alternatively take that $12,852.20 and invest it in dividend stocks for the next 21 months.
-I can easily find stocks that yield higher than 3%.
-Or I could invest it in Lending Club notes.
-So why not?
+Now, of course, I could have alternatively taken that $12,852.20 and invested it in dividend stocks for the following 21 months.
+I could easily find stocks that yield higher than 3%.

 I have a one-word answer for that: